 Dr. Badal sees the upcoming year as a year of change, as several of the organization’s 61 member colleges will experience transitions in leadership.

 “We have 13 new incoming college presidents,” he says.
 “I think it will be a special responsibility this year to help them become effective leaders for their campuses.”

-Dr. Badal came to Jamestown College in 2002 and has more than 30 years’ experience as a senior administrator in higher education.
+Dr. Badal came to University of Jamestown in 2002 and has more than 30 years’ experience as a senior administrator in higher education.
 He earned his Ph.D. in theatre from Northwestern.